UniOfGreenwich/ELEE1119_Lectures/content/ExploringLinuxBasedOSs/ExploringLinuxBasedOSs.md

 ​What are the features of fbcon?
-The framebuffer console supports high resolutions,   ​ varying font types, ​ display rotation, p​ rimitive multihead, etc. ​
+The framebuffer console supports high resolutions,   ​ varying font types, ​ display rotation, p​rimitive multihead, etc. ​
-Theoretically, multi-colored fonts, ​ blending, ​
-aliasing, and any feature made available by the underlying graphics card are also possible.​
+Theoretically, multi-colored fonts, ​blending, ​aliasing, and any feature made available by the underlying graphics card are also possible.​

 -->